5 Tips For Managing Rapid Business Growth

 How much of your focus goes toward improving your core offering?
 If it’s less than half of your resource, chances are your product or service will be redundant in a few years time: all it takes is for someone to take your idea and do it better than you can.

 If you’re scratching your head and thinking, “I don’t really know how to improve it”, there’s a simple solution —- listen to your customers.
 If you’re not already set up on a reviews site like Trustpilot or Yelp, do so, and share the link with your existing customer base.
-Ask for honest feedback in the form of anonymous surveys.
+Ask for honest feedback in the form of an anonymous survey.
 Honest customers are incredibly valuable because they’ll identify the flaws or restrictions of your product that you didn’t know were there.

 Build your refinement strategy around feedback, and prioritise it over those exciting expansions into new markets you’ve got in mind.